Oneflow-Inc/oneflow-documentation/en/docs/cookies/oneflow2onnnx.md

 6. dynamic_batch_size: whether the exported ONNX model supports dynamic batch, default is False

-In addition, oneflow-onnx provides a function called `convert_to_onnx_and_check` to convert and check the converted ONNX model.
-The check refers to feeding the same input to the original OneFlow model and the converted ONNX model respectively, and then comparing the difference between each value in the two outputs to see if it is within a reasonable margin of error.
+In addition, oneflow-onnx provides a function called `convert_to_onnx_and_check` to convert and meanwhile check the converted ONNX model.
+The check process will pass the same input to the original OneFlow model and the converted ONNX model respectively, and then compare the difference between each value in the two outputs to see if they are same within a relative range.

 ```python
 from oneflow_onnx.oneflow2onnx.util import convert_to_onnx_and_check

 convert_to_onnx_and_check(...)
 ```
-The parameters of the `convert_to_onnx_and_check` are a superset of the parameters of the `export_onnx_model`, and you can be pass in `print_outlier=True` additionally to output any abnormal values found during the check process that exceed the reasonable error range.
+The parameters of the `convert_to_onnx_and_check` are almost the same as those of `export_onnx_model`, besides  you can pass `print_outlier` parameter additionally.
+When `print_outlier=True`, it will output any abnormal values found during the check process that exceed the reasonable error range.

 ### Considerations when Exporting Models

-- Before exporting the model, you need to set the model to eval mode because operations such as Dropout and Batch Normalization have different behaviors under the training and evaluation mode.
+- Before exporting the model, it need be set to eval mode because operations such as Dropout and Batch Normalization have different behaviors under the training and evaluation mode.
 - When building a static graph model, you need to specify an input.
-The value of this input can be random, but make sure it is the correct data type and shape.
+The value of the input can be random, but make sure the data type and shape is correct.
-- The ONNX model accepts a fixed shape of input, and the varied size of the batch dimension, so by setting the `dynamic_batch_size` parameter to be `True` you can make the exported ONNX model support dynamic batch size.
+- The ONNX model accepts a fixed shape of input, and a varied size of the batch dimension, so by setting the `dynamic_batch_size` parameter to be `True` can make the exported ONNX model support dynamic batch size.
 - Oneflow-onnx must use a static graph model (Graph mode) as an parameter to export function.
 For dynamic graph models (Eager mode), the dynamic graph model needs to be constructed as a static graph model.
 Refer to the example below.